GSA-TTS/identity-dev-docs/_pages/production.md

 3. Confirmed that you have a logo uploaded to your production configuration in the [Partner Dashboard](https://dashboard.int.identitysandbox.gov/). **An uploaded logo is required for the deployment process.**

+4. Submitted a [Support Ticket](https://zendesk.login.gov) ticket requesting use of the facial match feature in production, if your application intends to use our identity verification with facial match.

 You are ready to submit a launch request through the [Partner Support Help Desk](https://zendesk.login.gov).

 All changes to integrations between Login.gov and your application must be reviewed and deployed.